ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

  - Recompile and test code
  - No Python v2 available as part of supported software

+Impact on allocations:

+ - TBC

+Impact on data on the service

+ - No data will be removed or moved as part of the upgrade

 ## What software versions will be available after the upgrade?

 System software: